 Wait 5 minutes, and blot the area with a cold, damp cloth.
 (I’m telling you, this stuff works so well, I couldn’t even find the stain.
 I just had to look for the wet spot that I’d sprayed.)

 Once you’re done removing any stains, sprinkle a generous amount of baking soda directly onto the mattress.
 Baking soda works wonders at removing moisture and absorbing odors.
-(For a little something extra, try mixing 10 drops of Lavender or Purification® essential oil to 1/2 cup baking soda and sprinkling it on the mattress.)
+(For a little something extra, try mixing in 10 drops of lavender essential oil to 1/2 cup baking soda and sprinkling it on the mattress.)
 Gently move the baking soda around with your hands so the entire mattress has some of the baking soda on it and allow the baking soda to sit on the mattress for a couple hours (maybe until that load of laundry is done).

 Vacuum up the baking soda and check out your fresh, clean mattress.
 Put your bedding back on and you’re done.